barotto/IBMulator/README.md

 ## HARDWARE REQUIREMENTS

-A 64-bit Linux or Windows operating system, an OpenGL 3.3 compatible graphics adapter, and a 2GHz dual core processor.
+A 64-bit Linux or Windows operating system and a 2GHz dual core processor.

-At this stage of developement, optimizations have very low priority, so a modern-ish CPU and a discrete graphics card are recommended (I'm developing with an i7-2600 and GTX 970.)
+At this stage of development optimizations have very low priority, so a modern-ish CPU and a discrete graphics card are recommended.

-Be aware that virtual machines are not generally capable of running IBMulator unless they properly implement OpenGL 3.3 acceleration in their guest drivers.
+For shaders support you'll also need an OpenGL 3.3 compatible graphics adapter.

 ## USAGE